w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

 Discuss ways to communicate the structure of pages and documents using text and semantics.
 For example, using pages to split the content into logical units, landmarks to define page regions, and headings with their corresponding rank levels to group related information.

+Discuss the use of diagrams and illustrations to help users understand the information provided in text.

 #### Learning Outcomes for Topic